nhs-england-tools/dotfiles/README.md

 └─── .gitignore
 ```

+Some mechanisms like installation of packages do not follow the declarative approach and use imperative scripts to apply changes.
+However, they are written in an idempotent way and run only when a change is detected.

 ### Project configuration

 This project can be customised and extended by creating a personal repository for then to be keep building on top of it.